eclipse-hono/hono/site/documentation/content/dev-guide/protocol_gateway.md

 ### Device Authentication

 The protocol gateway is responsible for establishing and verifying the identity of devices.
-This template supports both the authentication based on the username/password provided in an MQTT CONNECT packet and client certificate-based authentication as part of a TLS handshake for this purpose.
+This template supports both the authentication based on the username and password provided in an MQTT CONNECT packet and client certificate-based authentication as part of a TLS handshake for this purpose.

 For authentication with username, the abstract method _authenticateDevice_ must be implemented.